Basic Concepts

 Agent Types

-- Orchestrator: Manages and delegates tasks to worker agents
+PilottAI supports different agent types:- Orchestrator: Manages and delegates jobs to worker agents

 - Hybrid: Combines orchestration and execution capabilities